polterguy/peeples/README.md

 The easiest way to start using this module, is by installing [Phosphorus Five](https://github.com/polterguy/phosphorusfive), for then to visit the _"Bazar"_ and choose to install _"Peeples"_.

-## User tickets

-The system allows you to create 5 initial users for free.
-If you wish to create more users, you'll have to purchase additional _"user tickets"_.
-The price of such user tickets, are dependent upon if you're a _"professional user"_, _"private/home/non-profit"_ organisation, work for the Norwegian government, and/or have a coupon code.

 ## License

 Peeples is licensed under the terms of the GNU GPL version 3.
 See the attached LICENSE file for details.

 There also exists [commercial sub-licensing options](https://gaiasoul.com/license/) for those wanting to sub-license Peeples.
 You are also welcome to send me an email at thomas@gaiasoul.com - If you'd like to speak to me about commercial venues, or other issues.